wp-plugins/linkedin-lite/readme.txt

 Tested up to: 3.9
 Stable tag: 1.0

-Displays your LinkedIn profile on your blog.
+Display your LinkedIn profile in a page, post or the sidebar  of your blog.
 Has a network mode for multisite installations.

 == Description ==

 LinkedIn LITE allows a blog admin to authenticate their linkedIn profile for public display on the site.
 In Multisite mode it allows a single set of API keys to work across the entire multisite network.

 Features: